PHILADELPHIA REFLECTIONS

 John Clifford Pemberton

 In some ways, the most curiously notable Pemberton was John Clifford Pemberton, who applied to West Point on his own initiative and was appointed by Andrew Jackson who had been a friend of his father.
-In itself it is curious that so combative a person and so vigorous an enemy of the Indians would have Quaker friendships.
+In itself, it is curious that so combative a person and so vigorous an enemy of the Indians -- as Jackson certainly was -- would have Quaker friendships.
 But he did not misjudge John Clifford, who became a diligent professional warrior for his country in a number of military incidents with the Indians, the Mexicans, and the Canadians, rising to the rank of captain in the regular Army at the opening of the Civil War.
 In spite of personal efforts by General Winfield Scott to dissuade him, he resigned his commission and volunteered in the Confederate army.
-He was quickly promoted to major, then brigadier general and eventually to Lieutenant General.
-As such, he was the commanding officer at the fifty-day siege of Vicksburg where he was finally forced to surrender to Grant's army.
-In a prisoner exchange, he was returned to the Confederate side, which had no openings for Lieutenant Generals.
+He was quickly promoted to major, then a brigadier general and eventually to Lieutenant General.
+As such, he was the commanding Confederate officer at the fifty-day siege of Vicksburg where he was finally forced to surrender to Grant's army.
+In a prisoner exchange, he was returned to the Confederate side, which they had no openings for Lieutenant Generals.
 He resigned and re-enlisted as a common soldier, but was quickly promoted to the rank of Colonel, in charge of the artillery at the final siege of Richmond.
-After the war, he became a farmer in Warrenton, Virginia, but was at the family home in Penllyn when he died in 1881.
-The highest-ranking general on the grounds lies buried in Laurel Hill cemetery, right next to Israel Pemberton.
+After the war, he became a farmer in Warrenton, Virginia, but was visiting at the family home in Penllyn when he died in 1881.
+John Clifford Pemberton, the highest-ranking general on the grounds, lies buried in Laurel Hill cemetery right next to Israel Pemberton.
 In some sort of triumph of the South, he here out-ranks George Gordon Meade, the hero of Gettysburg.
 Just how his pacifist family reconciled itself to his heroism can only be imagined.